nlgreenerton/thp-nlp/gpudmm/README.md

 - `threshold`: float between 0 and 1, similarity cutoff above which word pair is considered similar enough to be retained in the schema

+- `min_df`: integer lower bound of occurrences for tokens

+- `max_df`: float between 0 and 1, upper bound for tokens

-This first step is quite time-consuming so it wouldn't hurt to save the schema output for later reuse.
+This first step creates the SparseTermSimilarityMatrix from Gensim, which supports save and load methods.
+The parameters here must match those used in later steps.
+As this first step is quite time-consuming so it wouldn't hurt to save the similarity_matrix output for later reuse.

 ```python
 gpu = gpudmm.GPUDMM(K=40, alpha=.1, beta=.1, num_iter=30, weight=.1)